Leonardo-Boss/suckless-site/tools.suckless.org/farbfeld/index.md

 | 4      | 32-Bit BE unsigned integer (height)                        |
 | [2222] | 4⋅16-Bit BE unsigned integers [RGBA] / pixel, row-aligned  |

-The RGB-data should be sRGB for best interoperability.
+The RGB-data should be sRGB for best interoperability and not alpha-premultiplied.

 Examples
 --------